2014 Las Vegas shootings: Jerad Miller

 Jerad Dwain Miller (January 3, 1983 – June 8, 2014) was born in Kennewick, Washington.
 Jerad was arrested for multiple offenses in Washington and Indiana, starting in 2001.
 In 2007, he was sentenced to a diversion program after pleading guilty to a felony criminal recklessness charge.
 In 2009, he was arrested and charged with battery, but was acquitted later that year.
 In 2011, he was sentenced to two years of probation and drug counseling after pleading guilty to felony drug charges.
 That same year, Jerad met Amanda Woodruff, with whom he applied for a marriage license in Tippecanoe County, Indiana in August.
 They later married on September 22.
 Prior to the shooting, he worked as a street performer.

 In February 2014, Jerad threatened a Bureau of Motor Vehicles office in Indiana, claiming that he would start killing anyone who showed up to arrest him for having a suspended driver's license.
 But after being confronted by police, Miller walked back his remarks and authorities found no probable cause for arrest at the time.
 The case was later closed.
 He was described as often talking about conspiracy theories, dressing in camouflage, and espousing his hatred of the federal government and President Barack Obama.
 He was also a fan of the decentralized police accountability group Cop Block and would share online videos of police brutality, as well as posts of conspiracy theories and anti-government rhetoric.

 Prior to the shooting, Jerad had accounts on Facebook and YouTube, where he made ranting posts and videos.
 He once posted on June 2:

 One month prior to the shooting, Jerad asked several other Facebook users to send him "a rifle to help stand against tyranny".
 On the day prior to the shooting, Jerad posted a message on his account that forewarned the attack:

 Amanda Miller

-Amanda Miller (née Woodruff; December 27, 1991 – June 8, 2014) was born in Indiana.
+Amanda Renee Miller (née Woodruff; December 27, 1991 – June 8, 2014) was born in Lafayette, Indiana.
 She did not have a criminal record preceding the shootings.
 In 2011, she met Jerad, with whom she applied for a marriage license in Tippecanoe County, Indiana in August 2012.
 They married on September 22.
 Like Jerad, she had a Facebook account, in which she made multiple posts, including numerous photos depicting the Millers dressed as supervillains.
 In one such photo, Amanda and Jerad were dressed up as Batman villains Harley Quinn and the Joker, respectively; according to a neighbor, the Millers particularly liked to dress up as the characters.
 In one of her Facebook posts, which was dated May 23, 2011, she wrote:

 In January 2014, the Millers moved from Lafayette, Indiana to Las Vegas, which Amanda recorded.